Denzel Boston

 Summary

 Denzel Boston (22 years old) is a wide receiver who has played his entire college career at Washington with no transfers.
-In 2025, Boston started throughout the season and recorded 63 receptions for 834 yards and nine touchdowns earning him First-Team All-Big Ten honors and honorable mention All-America consideration.
-Boston has maintained solid academic standing and is widely viewed as a composed, team-first competitor whose physical playing style and attention to detail in practice have drawn praise from coaches, with no publicly reported significant off-field incidents.
+In 2025, Boston started throughout the season and recorded 62 receptions for 881 yards and 11 touchdowns earning him First-Team All-Big Ten honors and honorable mention All-America consideration.
+Boston has maintained solid academic standing earning Academic All-Big Ten honors in 2024 and is widely viewed as a composed, team-first competitor whose physical playing style and attention to detail in practice have drawn praise from coaches, with no publicly reported significant off-field incidents.
 Teammates frequently point to his quiet leadership style and willingness to block in the run game as indicators of his overall football character.
+Off the field, Boston loves to bake in his free time and claims to make elite crumble cake muffins.
 From an injury standpoint, he has dealt with minor lower-body setbacks earlier in his career but has avoided major injuries causing extended absences, reinforcing his dependability as a starting-caliber receiver.

 Strengths

-• Block Chain: Competes in the run game and uses his frame to shield and wall off defensive backs.
+Block Chain: Battles his ass off in the run game ranking 3rd among 276 qualified Power Four receivers in run blocking grade and uses his frame to shield and wall off defensive backs.
 Will snatch the chains off smaller corners when setting perimeters.

 Weaknesses